JesseV67/CMPM163Labs/README.md

 PS If you've played any of the recent 3D Sonic the Hedgehog games, you'd understand what I made in this lab.
 # Lab 4
 [Lab 4 Video]

+24a.
+24b.
+24c.
+The color sampled is light grey.
 # Lab 5

 # Lab 6